-Dating Violence, Domestic Violence, Sexual Assault, and Stalking
+Dating Violence, Domestic Violence, Sexual Assault and Stalking

-VICTIM RIGHTS AND OPTIONS Dating Violence, Domestic Violence, Sexual Assault, and Stalking
+VICTIM RIGHTS AND OPTIONS

+Dating Violence, Domestic Violence, Sexual Assault and Stalking

-If you or someone you know has experienced dating violence, domestic violence, sexual assault, or stalking, A&M-San Antonio is here to help.
+If you or someone you know has experienced dating violence, domestic violence, sexual assault, or stalking, A&M-SA is here to help.
 You have the right to live, learn, and/or work in a safe and welcoming environment.
-Violence is unacceptable, and University policy prohibits dating violence, domestic violence, sexual assault, and stalking.
-This document provides students and employees a written explanation of their rights and options and outlines steps to take depending on what services you want or need.
-Dating violence, domestic violence, sexual assault, and stalking are significant experiences and can be traumatizing.
-Each person's experience is unique, and numerous options are available for support and reporting at A&M-San Antonio.
-It is important to note that there is no one correct response - simply different options to access support and different reporting options.
+Violence is unacceptable, and University policy prohibits dating violence, domestic violence, sexual assault, and stalking (DVSAS).
+This document provides the student or employee a written explanation of the student's or employee's rights and option, and outlines steps to take depending on what services you want or need.
+Dating violence, domestic violence, sexual assault, or stalking, are significant experiences and can be traumatizing.
+Each person's experience is unique and numerous options are available for support and reporting at A&M-SA.
+It is important there is no one correct response - simply different options to access support and different reporting options.
 Your immediate and long-term safety is what is important.
-The resources and options outlined below may be helpful as you decide what next steps are a good fit for you.
+The resources and options outlined below may be helpful as you decide what next steps are a good fit for you